serokell/blog-posts/Introduction to Free Monads/article.md

 Notice also that it's essentially a rose tree.
 Of course, we can get the standard list monad behavior by concatenating the nested lists, but we might not necessarily want to do that.

-In general, we can restore any proper monad behavior from a free monad, since it doesn't define any semantics beyond those necessary for any monad.
+In general, we can restore any proper monad behavior from a free monad since it doesn't define any semantics beyond those necessary for any monad.
 `free` provides a function for that:

 ```haskell